Symptom

 2.2.1.
 Base Costs>Instructor Record

-A resource base cost is applied to scheduled offerings every time the resource is assigned to a segment.
+A resource base cost is applied to classes every time the resource is assigned to a segment.

-To set one amount for the entire scheduled offering, leave Unit of Measure Blank
+To set one amount for the entire class, leave Unit of Measure Blank

 If you edit a resource after it is in use, select "Propagate" and decide how to apply the revised costs